Updated: Sep 20

 Learning how to harness and exercise our power is a journey in itself, much alike learning to drop down into our hearts and lead with compassion.

 Dancing Hula is enabling me to feel these feminine tender qualities and allow them to expand in my desired way of interacting when I feel safe to express my beauty.

 Dancing African has been a grounding experience back to the raw roots of humanity in alignment with our call to work and relate to Mother Earth with fierce presence.

 And dancing Duncan is encouraging me to prone into healing my solar plexus where the seat of power is found, which has been abused and held back for many years, to align it into renewing my natural extroverted expression of my personality and protection with a sense of worth and deserving what is best, without lessening it for others.

-It all comes together in our relation and continous movement in harmony with Mother Earth ~ dancing the mother.
+It all comes together in our relation and continuous movement in harmony with Mother Earth ~ dancing the mother.

 Photo of me from 2019.